Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 In this example, we use grow() on two children, so you can compare how it differs from growShrink() in the next example.

-Try making the height of the app screen below shorter, and you will see that the entire app screen becomes scrollable.
-That is, Col 1 and Col 2 never becomes shorter than their content, and the scroll is added to the root component (the Cols component).
+Try making the width of the app screen below shorter, and you will see that the entire app screen becomes scrollable.
+That is, Col 1 and Col 2 never becomes shorter than their content, and the scroll is added to the the Columns component.

 Open in Online Editor